Water Resources Stewardship

 When people live or farm close to streams, vegetation in riparian areas is commonly disturbed or removed.
 This disturbance quickly begins to unravel the delicate balance that once existed between soil, water, plants, and animals.
 Stream banks quickly become destabilized, streams become silted and warm, invasive plant species begin to colonize, and riparian-dependent wildlife disappears.

 The goal of ClearWater’s Riparian Conservation Program is to improve stream quality throughout Central Pennsylvania through the program’s four areas of focus: stream assessment, stewardship, restoration, and protection.
 The program educates streamside landowners on the role of vegetated buffers, restores streamside buffers with native trees and shrubs, and permanently protects riparian areas through conservation easements.

 Watershed Cleanup Day

 Every April, ClearWater Conservancy celebrates Earth Day with Watershed Cleanup Day, a fun and positive way to combat littering and illegal dumping in and around the region's waterways.
 Each year, over 500 volunteers work together for hours to clear and properly dispose of trash from roadsides, parks, streams, and sinkholes.
-Over 17.73 tons of trash were cleared in 2018, and over 6.195 million pounds of trash have been cleared since 1997!
+Over 6 million pounds of trash have been cleared since 1997!
 This event is made possible every year thanks to a partnership between ClearWater Conservancy, Centre County Recycling and Refuse Authority, and the main funders of the event, the MS4 Partners (State College Borough, College, Ferguson, Harris, and Patton Townships; and Penn State.